Itaboraí, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2023]

 March

-If you visit Itaboraí during March, you may see that it is warm and very hazy.
+If you vacation in Itaboraí during March, you will probably see that it is warm and very hazy.
 Temperatures tend to hover around the high 70s F (mid 20s C) during the day, while at night they can dip into the low 60s F (mid 10s C).
 Humidity is generally between 60 and 70% during the day.
-In terms of precipitation, you can expect it to rain about a third of the time.
+In terms of precipitation, you can expect it to rain a bit less than half of the time.

 What to wear/what to pack: